mmartincevic/stuff/articles/Flask intro - djomla.md

 So i was searching for something new and at work we just started to use Django for serious web development.
 Django at that point seemed like too big of a framework and i wanted something small that i can build upon.
 And i stumbled upon Flask.
 Since then i've been using flask for most of mine personal development projects.

 In this article i will cover installing and configuring flask and basic hello world example.
 Also i will persume that you have linux machine installed (or mac).
-If you are using windows machine for development - we need to have a serious talk.

 ### Download & Install